rome/tools/packages/@romefrontend/compiler/lint/rules/js/importDefaultBasename.test.md

  lint/js/importDefaultBasename/reject/1/file.ts:1 lint/js/importDefaultBasename ━━━━━━━━━━━━━━━━━━━━

-  ✖ Use the basename bar or Bar when importing the default.
+  ✖ Use the basename bar, or Bar when importing the default.

     import foo from './bar';
     ^^^^^^^^^^^^^^^^^^^^^^^^